 Let me start with a simple example where you just need to separate employee first name in one column & second name in the other column.

-This is how our data will look like.
+This is what our data will look like.

-For this example, we will use built-in Text to Columns option to separate names.
+For this example, we will use the built-in Text to Columns option to separate names.

 Step 1: Select A2:A10 → head over to Data → Click on Text to Columns